CMHAAorg/cmhaa-website/site/content/about.md

     image: ""
     content: Why?
-Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising the mental health and wellbeing of their people in ways that are experienced by them in the workplace every day.
+Because as a community, we know that we can do better, and that doing better begins with business leaders prioritising the mental health and wellbeing of their people in ways that are experienced in the workplace every day.
 We also believe that when businesses pool their knowledge and resources, share this openly, and work together in a collaborative, non-competitive way, we can achieve better, more